Curtis Hatton is thanking the charity that saved his life

 The North West Air Ambulance Charity is immensely proud of the lifesaving work it provides every day, and Curtis’ story is a testament to the dedication and skill of its team.

 Air Ambulance Week is a national campaign to raise awareness of the lifesaving work carried out by air ambulance services, like NWAA.
-The week highlights the crucial role the charity play in emergency response, often making the difference between life and death for patients.
+The week highlights the crucial role the charity plays in emergency response, often making the difference between life and death for patients.

-As NWAA celebrates its 25th anniversary, Curtis’s story illustrates their unwavering commitment to saving lives and providing critical care to those in need throughout the region.
+As NWAA celebrates its 25th anniversary, Curtis’ story illustrates their unwavering commitment to saving lives and providing critical care to those in need throughout the region.
 In the last 25 years, NWAA has attended over 45,000 missions.

 Donate today or find out how you can get involved and support the charity.